georgesutphin/MCB585-2023/_episodes/05-class-decisions-loops.md

 &nbsp;

+which is why the code inside the `if` block was skipped and the code inside the `else` statement was executed instead.

 Conditional statements don't have to include an `else`.
-If there isn't one, R simply does nothing if the test is false:
+If there isn't one, R simply does nothing if the test is `FALSE`:

 ~~~
-num <- 53
 if (num > 100) {
   print("num is greater than 100")
 }